Part 1: C’ville – DC

 Part 2: Gettysburg – NYC

-We made it to Gettysburg and met up with Nicholas.
+We made it to Gettysburg and met up with my son.
 We decided to kill some time walking around Gettysburg to wait for a cafe to open so we could have lunch before pushing on to NYC.

 I got yelled at by a little old lady in Victorian garb in the Gettysburg Emporium for taking this picture: